 "Life shrinks or expands in proportion to one's courage." ~ Anais Nin

 - description -

-This lion is standing above a banner which reads, in Latin, VIRTUS MILLE SCUTA which translates VIRTUE IS A THOUSAND SHIELDS.
+This lion is standing above a banner which reads, in Latin, VIRTUS MILLE SCUTA which translates VIRTUE IS AS GOOD AS A THOUSAND SHIELDS or VIRTUE EQUALS A THOUSAND SHIELDS.

 In Latin, VIRTUS encompasses the sense of moral virtue, but also physical prowess, resourcefulness, bravery and more.